Guest PostRestaurant RecommendationsTaste

 Just the Best Ice-Cream in Provence in Ansouis

-This Wednesday, April 15th, L’Art Glacier reopens after its winter break.
-This is a restaurant tucked away on a wooded hillside near Ansouis and is well-worth seeking out.
-It has a fabulous terrace which overlooks the Luberon and its ice-creams and sorbets must be the best ever!
-Explore the original post
+This Wednesday, April 15, L’Art Glacier reopens after its winter break.
+This restaurant, tucked away on a wooded hillside near Ansouis, is well worth seeking out.
+It has a fabulous terrace overlooking the Luberon, and its ice creams and sorbets must be the best ever!

 L’Art Glacier